 For all periods presented, LP utilized forward purchase contracts in the normal course of its operations as a means of managing price risks on the purchase of energy.
 These contracts generally meet the definition of "normal purchases" under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities," as amended, and are therefore not required to be recorded at fair value.
 In the event that a contract does not meet the definition of a "normal purchase" as a result of LP's inability to use all of the energy under the contract, LP records such contracts at the estimated fair value with the corresponding gain or loss recorded in cost of sales.
-In the event that a contract does not meet their fair value with the corresponding gain or loss recorded in cost of sales.
-In the event that a contract does not meet the in cost of sales.
-In the event that a contract does not meet the definition of a "normal purchase" as a result of LP's control, LP records such contracts at their fair value with the corresponding gain or loss recorded in "Other operating credits and charges, net."
+In the event that a contract does not meet the definition of a "normal purchase" as a result of unforeseen circumstances outside of LP's control, LP records such contracts at their fair value with the corresponding gain or loss recorded in "Other operating credits and charges, net."